How to Help Someone Struggling with PTSD

 Don’t Be Controlling

 In your heart, you want to do everything in your power to get the help this person needs.
-Your good intention might tempt you to take command or force things, but the PTSD sufferer needs to maintain some control.
+Your good intention might tempt you to take command or force things, but your loved one with PTSD needs to maintain some control.
 Make suggestions carefully because you want your loved one to do something positive on their own.

 You need to give people with this condition as much agency over their lives as possible.
-If the sufferer finds a way to overcome PTSD, it has to come from within.
+If your loved one finds a way to overcome PTSD, it has to come from within.
 People who want to overcome this disorder must believe they can.
 The road ahead is going to be a challenging one.
 Your loved one needs every bit of can-do spirit that they can muster.

 Do Be Patient

 It may take a while for your loved one to do anything about their PTSD.
-This person may refuse the help you’re trying to give or the help we are ready to give if you call the National Mental Health Hotline.
+This person may refuse the help you’re trying to give, or the support the Mental Health Hotline can help connect them with.
 This is something you should expect, but it may not take too long.
 Just try to be as patient as you can with your loved one.
 They should come around when the time is right.

 Keep Your Cool